Maamorilik

-Maamorilik (old spelling: Mârmorilik or Maarmorilik, also Black Angel Mine) is a mining site in the Avannaata municipality in northwestern Greenland.
+Maarmorilik (old spelling: Mârmorilik, also Black Angel Mine) is a mining site in the Avannaata municipality in northwestern Greenland.
 Holding resources of zinc, iron, lead, and silver, the mine is 5 km long, with its entry level situated 750 m above the sea level.

 Geography

 The mine is located approximately 24 km northeast of Ukkusissat in the Akuliarusikassak massif on the mainland of Greenland, on the southern shore of the Qaumarujuk Fjord, a tributary fjord of Perlerfiup Kangerlua, an inner branch of the Uummannaq Fjord.

 History

-The first excavations in Maamorilik took place from 1938, possibly earlier, with operations continuing until 1945, and again from 1973 to 25 July 1990 when the mine was closed.
+The first excavations in Maarmorilik took place from 1938, possibly earlier, with operations continuing until 1945, and again from 1973 to 25 July 1990 when the mine was closed.
 During seventeen years of operation, the mine yield of zinc ore amounted to 12 mln tonnes.

 Environmental impacts

-During operations, mine tailings were disposed into the fjord, releasing between 10 to 30 tonnes of lead and 30 to 50 tonnes of zinc annually.
+During operations, mine tailings were disposed into the fjord, releasing between 10 and 30 tonnes of lead and 30 to 50 tonnes of zinc annually.
 The disposal of tailings left a legacy of water pollution, contaminating surrounding bodies of water and marine organisms, long after the mine's closure.
-For years, it was recommended not to collect and consume blue mussels within a 30km radius of the mine site due to elevated lead concentrations.
+For years, it was recommended not to collect and consume blue mussels within a 30 km radius of the mine site due to elevated lead concentrations.

 For the first 10 years of operation, disposal of waste rock outside the mine was unregulated and 2 to 3 million tonnes of waste rock containing lead and zinc were left in four dump sites.
 Rain and glacial meltwater washed the metals into the sea.
 One dump site located at the shore of the Qaamarujuk Fjord had the highest concentrations of lead and zinc in seaweed and blue mussel, and was removed after the mine's closure to mitigate metal pollution.

 Metal pollution from dust, mainly from the refinery and ore crushers, resulted in the release of 2 tonnes of lead and 5 tonnes of zinc into the atmosphere annually and would dispersed long distances.